-We also examine several measures of income and wealth from municipality censuses for the period around 1900 and for the period just before WWII.
-In particular, we digitized data on taxable income per capita in 1895/1907; houses per capita in 1903/1908; house values in 1903/1908 assessed by fire insurance; and the value of land and businesses for tax purposes in 1930/1933.23 None of these indicators reveal spatial discontinuities at what would become the border between the 1945-1949 French and US occupation zones in South-West Germany.
+for the period before WWII.
+In particular, we digitized data on taxable income per capita in 1895/1907; houses per capita in 1903/1908; house values in 1903/1908 assessed by fire insurance; and the value of land and businesses for tax purposes in 1930/1933, i.e., the official valuations by the tax authorities that are used as a tax base.
+None of these indicators reveal spatial discontinuities at what would become the border between the 1945-1949 French and US occupation zones in South-West Germany.
 Neither is there any spatial discontinuity in the share of self-employed workers or the number of farms per capita.
-The only statistically significant pre-WWII difference across the 1945-1949 border we find is a smaller number of non-agricultural businesses per capita in 1933/39 on what would become the US side.
+The only statistically significant pre-WWII difference we find is a smaller number of non-agricultural businesses per capita in 1933/39 on what would become the US side.

-Taken together, the evidence in Figure 3 suggests that there were no significant economic differences before WWII across what became the border between the 1945-1949 French and US occupation zones in South-West Germany.24 Furthermore, the figure shows that at the end of WWII in 1945, there was no spatial discontinuity in the percentage of housing and industrial structures destroyed during the war.
+Taken together, the evidence in Figure 3 suggests that there were no significant economic differences before WWII across what became the border between the 1945-1949 French and US occupation zones in South-West Germany.
+Furthermore, the figure shows that at the end of WWII in 1945, there was no spatial discontinuity in the percentage of housing and industrial structures destroyed during the war.
+Appendix Figure D3 shows that these findings also hold for US-zone exposure in equation (2).